 Souheila Al-Jadda is a Peabody award-winning television producer and journalist.
 Her opinion columns have been published in newspapers in the United States and abroad, including USA Today, The Christian Science Monitor, The Dallas Morning News and The Daily Star in Lebanon among many others.
-Souheila is a member of the Board of Contributors for USA Today, and has appeared as a guest analyst on CNN, MSNBC, CBS News and Link TV to discuss Islam, American Muslims, women and issues affecting the Middle East.
-She is on the board of directors of Illume Magazine.
-Souheila currently serves as editorial director for TIM Magazine.
+Souheila was a member of the Board of Contributors for USA Today, and has appeared as a guest analyst on CNN, MSNBC, CBS News and Link TV to discuss Islam, American Muslims, women and issues affecting the Middle East.
+In her continuous effort to support minorities and women in journalism, she served on the board of directors of Illume Magazine and editorial director for TIM Magazine.
 She contributed a chapter in the book, I Speak for Myself (White Cloud Press, 2011), a book of essays by Muslim women about the American-Muslim experience.

 As a producer at Link TV, Souheila produced a Peabody award-winning daily news program, Mosaic: World News from the Middle East.
 In her capacity at Link TV, she also produced one-hour Mosaic Specials.
 She was co-producer of the original Link TV programming, Who Speaks for Islam? series.
 She was featured in and produced Ramadan Prime Time, an original Link TV production, which developed from an article she wrote about an Arab drama series tackling the issue of terrorism.

 Prior to producing at Link TV, Souheila worked on Capitol Hill as a legislative assistant for United States Representative Dennis J. Kucinich of Ohio.
 She worked on issues dealing with foreign policy, human and civil rights, veterans affairs, health care and others.
 Over the course of several years, she organized a series of congressional briefings about the sanctions on Iraq.